-By now, most of you have probably heard of dental implants and are aware that you can replace your missing teeth with implants.
-By placing dental implants, you can replace anywhere from one tooth to all of your missing teeth with prosthetic teeth.
-There’s no doubt that dental implants are the best option to replace your missing teeth.
-Implants are stronger, more durable and more efficient at chewing than both dentures and bridges.
-They last longer, look more natural and don’t harm your remaining teeth the way dentures and bridges do.
+Most of you have heard of dental implants and are aware that you can replace your missing teeth using implants.
+By placing dental implants, you can replace anywhere from one tooth to all of your missing teeth.
+There’s no doubt that dental implants are the best option to replace missing teeth.
+Implants are strong, durable, and offer you full chewing capability.
+They preserve your jawbone and maintain your facial muscles to make you look and feel younger.
+Dental implants are a better option to replace your missing teeth than both dentures and bridges.
+Implants last longer, look more natural, and they don’t harm your remaining teeth the way that dentures and bridges do.

 Dental implant parts are expensive

-Duration of dental implant treatment
+Duration of treatment

 Skill set involved in implant dentistry

-Are dental implants worth the high price?
+Are dental implants worth the price?